 Despite the fact that state and federal regulations require employers to observe a wide variety of safety measures, thousands of workers are seriously injured or killed on the job each year.
 For the majority of workplace injuries, employees are restricted to amounts and benefits established by the workers’ compensation system.
-Workers Compensation is a no-fault system, meaning that L&I (or a company’s private insurer) must compensate the injured worker regardless of whether the accident was caused by the employer, a co-worker, or the worker herself.
+Workers compensation is a no-fault system, meaning that the Washington Department of Labor and Industries (L&I), or a company’s private insurer, must compensate the injured worker regardless of whether the accident was caused by the employer, a co-worker, or the worker themselves.
 This ensures that workers get the medical benefits they need so they can get on with their lives and return to work.
 In exchange, in most cases the worker cannot sue the employer for the accident.

-Other examples of a third party liability claim may include:
+Other examples of a third-party claim may include:

 - Car and truck accidents while on the clock